omni/poa-bridge/README.md

 - `--config` - location of the configuration file. configuration file must exist
-- `--database` - location of the database file. if there is no file at specified location, new bridge contracts will be deployed and new database will be created
+- `--database` - location of the database file.

 ### configuration [file example](./examples/config.toml)